 This is where Couchsurfing comes in.

 Couchsurfing is a platform that provides members the opportunity to host guests, stay at other’s houses, and meet travelers at various events.
 It’s free to join the site, but sadly, they are slowly moving towards a paid service with accesses that are now only granted to paying members.
 Nonetheless, it remains one of my favorites since I’ve met too many life-long friends while living abroad.
+Doesn’t sound like your thing?
+Check out a list of other budget accommodation options

 In the past couple of years, I’ve slept in teepees, bungalows, apartments, beach houses, and cave rooms, on floors, couches, and unwashed mattresses.
 I was hosted by lawyers, professors, hippies, bikers and many more.
 Because of strangers I’ve met, I’ve witnessed hot air balloons in Cappadocia for free, rode a motorcycle up into the Himalayas, slurped fresh oysters by the harbor of Santa Barbara and got free entrance to Disney, amongst a number of other events and places.